 - (1) The purchasers were (a) BDF IV Annex Fund, L.P., which purchased notes with an aggregate value of \$15,901.41, (b) Biotechnology Development Fund IV, L.P. which purchased notes with an aggregate value of \$3,795.62, (c) Biotechnology Development Fund IV Affiliates, L.P. which purchased notes with an aggregate value of \$70.00, (d) Vivo Ventures Fund V, L.P. which purchased notes with an aggregate value of \$4,422,731.16 and (e) Vivo Ventures Fund Affiliates V, LP which purchased notes with an aggregate value of \$51,905.58.
-Edgar Engleman, M.D., a member of our board of directors is affiliated with BDF IV Annex Fund, L.P., Biotechnology Development Fund IV, L.P., Biotechnology Development Fund IV, L.P. and Vivo Ventures Fund Affiliates V, LP. - (2) The purchaser was Steinar J. Engelsen, a member of our board of directors Steiner J. Englesen is a Partner of Teknoinvest AS, that advises Teknoinvest VIII KS and Teknoinvest VIII B (GP) AS but does not hold any voting or dispositive power over the shares held by Teknoinvest VIII KS or Teknoinvest VIII B (GP) AS. - (3) The purchaser was Mario Family Partners LP.
+Edgar Engleman, M.D., a member of our board of directors is affiliated with BDF IV Annex Fund, L.P., Biotechnology Development Fund IV, L.P, Biotechnology Development Fund IV, L.P. and Vivo Ventures Fund Affiliates V, LP. - (2) The purchaser was Steinar J. Engelsen, a member of our board of directors who is affiliated with Teknoinvest VIII KS. - (3) The purchaser was Mario Family Partners LP.
 Ernest Mario, a member of our board of directors is affiliated with Mario Family Partners L.P.